Your phone already tracks your location. Now that data could fight voter suppression

 Evidence of long lines has never had data as granular and fancy as this.”

-Academics, political campaigns, courts, and voters could all benefit from knowing the real-time costs of long wait times in line, Stephanopoulos says, noting, “I don’t believe plaintiffs have ever had data of this kind in litigation.
+Academics, political campaigns, courts, and voters could all benefit from knowing the costs of long wait times in line, Stephanopoulos says, noting, “I don’t believe plaintiffs have ever had data of this kind in litigation.
 Reports of very long lines in Ohio gave rise to sweeping litigation afterward, but evidence of long lines has never had data as granular and fancy as this.”

-It might not come as a surprise that a project using real-time voter location data is controversial before its first field test.
+It might not come as a surprise that a project using voter location data is controversial before its first field test.
 Davenport says that even the use of the word democracy in the project name raised eyebrows from at least one expert he’s spoken with.
 Ultimately, however, he believes that the best way to combat the potential loss of legitimacy of U.S. elections, whether from foreign or domestic disinformation campaigns, is with expert analysis of the facts.

 “Our organization was founded to take commercial data, enhance its privacy protections and security protections, and wrap it in a fabric of prestigious, nonpartisan uses for research and documenting history,” he says.
 “But it’s so hard to present this election data in a stance that has broad appeal when we’re all in our bubbles.”